-This photo tour of Bruges will make you want to pack your bags and head out on the next flight to Bruges, Belgium.
+This photo tour of Bruges, Belgium will make you want to pack your bags and head out on the next flight to Bruges.
+Not only will you enjoy exploring the streets if this magnificent city, but you will love all the scrumptious treats to enjoy along the way.
 We hope you enjoy!

 Our posts do include Affiliate Links and you can learn more on our Disclosures page.